We all need to handle our own inner voice carefully

 His inner voice says, nothing doing don’t smoke, it’s injurious for health, so resist the smoking.
 However, another part of ‘I’ argues, it doesn’t matter if he smokes for a few days more.
 For the last few hours, he is speaking to himself on this contentious issue.
-He is a speaker, listener, observer and critique, at the same time.
+He is a speaker, listener, observer, and critique, at the same time.

-Likewise, when we have to take some decision whether bigger or small one, we keep on speaking to ourselves, analysing various options.
+Likewise, when we have to take some decision whether bigger or small one, we keep on speaking to ourselves, analyzing various options.
 The conflict often arises, whether we take decisions from our heart (emotional aspect) or mind (based on logic and rationale).
 No doubt, decisions based on logic are always preferable but sometimes emotions overpower us.

 All such issues are handled by our inner voice.
 Similarly, we experience another conflict between our ‘inner self and the ego part of Self.
 It’s a major area of inner conflict and contradictions, whether we listen to our inner conscience or the egoic sense of Self.

 Our inner voice is also our strong critic.
-When we make any mistake, it is our inner voice or the critic that not only show us the mirror but also very often criticize us.
+When we make any mistake, it is our inner voice or the critic that not only shows us the mirror but also very often criticizes us.
 This becomes a highly destructive feature of our inner voice when we become highly critical of ourselves.
 Our inner critic also encourages us to see the world through a negative filter.
 The critical inner voice, a concept generated by clinical psychologist and author Robert Firestone, is developed early in life, especially after stressful and traumatic events.

-According to Dr Firestone’s daughter, Dr Lisa Firestone explains that “Destructive thought processes influence us to make decisions that are against our interests and to take actions that negatively impact our lives.
+According to Dr. Firestone’s daughter, Dr. Lisa Firestone explains that “Destructive thought processes influence us to make decisions that are against our interests and to take actions that negatively impact our lives.
 Unfortunately, our critical inner voice is so well integrated into our thinking that it not only affects how we act but also how we are treated by others.

 If we shut ourselves up and refuse to be social, people may perceive us as timid or unfriendly.
 These actions not only influence us but help shape our relationships.”